AdamSpindrift/Metrics/README.md

 This is a copy of the project.

-Backed - Express.js server
+Frontend - React.js.

-Frontend - React.js
+Charts and Graphs - D3.js.

-Database - MongoDB
+Backend - Express.js server.

-Charts and Graphs - D3.js
+Database - MongoDB.